AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 6.7.1574 (02/16/2023)
 ==================================

+**Upgrade Prerequisites in Release 6.7.1574**

+* **AVX-29183** - (Cloud gateways) An image upgrade to 6.7.1574 and later versions will fail if the Cloud Gateway is based on IKE-type Racoon**.
+You must perform an image upgrade of Cloud gateways running IKE-type Racoon before performing the software upgrade.
+An image upgrade will upgrade the gateway image version and thereby change the IKE-type on the gateways from Racoon to Strongswan.
+Please follow the steps below to upgrade these Cloud gateways:

+  Controller > Settings > Maintenance > Selective Gateway Upgrade > Select the gateway which lists IKE-type Racoon > click Image Upgrade.

+  Cloud gateways running older images will not be able to upgrade from 6.6.5224 to 6.7.1574 without performing an image upgrade of gateways to switch to IKE-type Strongswan.
+All Cloud gateways must run Strongswan prior to upgrading to version 6.1574.

+  ** If your account uses Racoon-based Cloud, contact Aviatrix Support to replace your Cloud hardware to Strongswan before upgrading to version 6.7.1574.
+  ** Note that CloudN Gateways, as opposed to Cloud gateways, can run Racoon-based gateways up to release 6.8.1148.

 **Enhanced Features in Release 6.7.1574**

 * **AVX-35773** - During vendor integration with Panorama, increased the wait time for a Panorama commit to 1 minute.
 Because it can take some time for Panorama to commit template changes, doing a device push before that commit is ready could cause incomplete routes being pushed to devices.
 The increased wait time ensures that the Panorama commit is complete before the device push.